JakeBogie/builder-gcp/README.md

 ### Pick an Environment Name

 ### Modify the SSL Config File
-(In the 'ssl' directory modify the contents of the ssl.conf file to suit your environment.
-Replace all of the variables `DOMAIN.IO` with the domain name you will be using)
+In the 'ssl' directory modify the contents of the ssl.conf file to suit your environment.
+Replace all of the variables `DOMAIN.IO` with the domain name you will be using.
 ```
 [ req ]
 default_bits       = 2048